-If you don't assign a SIP trunk security profile to your SIP trunks, Cisco Unified Communications Manager assigns a nonsecure profile by default.
+Note If you don't assign a SIP trunk security profile to your SIP trunks, Cisco Unified Communications Manager assigns a nonsecure profile by default.

-- Step 1 From Cisco Unified CM Administration, choose System > Security > SIP Trunk Security Profile. - Step 2 Click Add New. - Step 3 To enable SIP signaling encryption with TLS, perform the following: - a) From the Device Security Mode drop-down list, select Encrypted. - b) From the Incoming Transport Type and Outgoing Transport Type drop-down lists, choose TLS. - c) For device authentication, in the X.509 Subject Name field, enter the subject name of the X.509 certificate. - d) In the Incoming Port field, enter the port on which you want to receive TLS requests.
-The default for TLS is 5061. - Step 4 To enable digest authentication, do the following - a) Check the Enable Digest Authentication check box - b) Enter a Nonce Validity Timer value to indicate the number of seconds that must pass before the system generates a new nonce.
-The default is 600 (10 minutes). - c) To enable digest authentication for applications, check the Enable Application Level Authorization check box. - Step 5 Complete the additional fields in the SIP Trunk Security Profile Configuration window.
-For more information on the fields and their configuration options, see Online Help. - Step 6 Click Save.
+Step 1 From Cisco Unified CM Administration, choose System > Security > SIP Trunk Security Profile.
+Step 2 Click Add New.
+Step 3 To enable S IP signaling encryption with TLS, perform the following: a) From th e Device Security Mode drop-down list, select Encrypted. b) From th the Incoming Transport Type and Outgoing Transport Type drop-down lists, choose TLS. , ice authentication, in the X.509 Subject Name field, enter the subject name of the X.509 certificate. d) In the In TLS is ncoming Port field, enter the port on which you want to receive TLS requests.
+The default for 5061.
+Step 4 To enable d igest authentication, do the following a) Check t he Enable Digest Authentication check box / Nonce Validity Timer value to indicate the number of seconds that must pass before the system es a new nonce.
+The default is 600 (10 minutes). c) To enab check b ble digest authentication for applications, check the Enable Application Level Authorization ox.
+Step 5 Complete the additional fields in the SIP Trunk Security Profile Configuration window.
+For more informatic on the fields and their configuration options, see Online Help.
+Step 6 Click Save.
 Note You must assign the profile to a trunk in the Trunk Configuration window so that the trunk can uses the settings.